 Ash Wednesday is a day of fasting and introspection in Christendom.
 Ashes are ceremonially placed on the foreheads of Christians usually in the shape of a cross.
 As this action is being carried out, the priest states the words from the Book of Genesis 3:19 “Remember that you are dust, and to dust you shall return.”

 The ash material is made from palm branches blessed on the previous year’s Palm Sunday.

-People do not use the palm tree for firewood because it refuses to burn like ordinary wood.
-In this sense, it serves as reminder that the true child of God will never, not even for a moment, suffer the fires of hell.
+On a final note, people do not use the palm tree for firewood because it refuses to burn like ordinary wood.
+In this sense, it serves as a reminder that the true child of God will never, not even for a moment, suffer the fires of eternal damnation.